solita/solita.github.com/readme.md

 6. `gem install bundler`
 7. Run `bundle install` for depencies
 8. Make sure the installation succeeds
-9. Type in: `jekyll serve --watch`
+9. Type in: `bundle exec jekyll serve --watch`
 10. Open browser to: http://localhost:4000/

 Also seems to be working with Ruby 2.0.0p0/247